Nadeau-Innovations/site/content/post/tesla-bot/index.md

 ## Safety

-Aside from the hands not being backdrivable and having a clamping risk, the knee joint isn't either.
+In addition to the hands not being backdrivable and having a clamping risk, the knee joint is also a safety hazard.
 While this may be efficient and effective from a certain design standpoint, there is a complete lack of intrinsic safety.
 Failing gracefully in a clamping situation is very difficult to do in a safe manner through extrinsic safety design.